hideyukiinada/od/README.md

 I'd also like to thank authors of articles I used as a reference.
 They are listed at the bottom of this page.

+# What you need to actually go through the steps yourself
+## Software
+* TensorFlow
+* Python
+* PIP
+* Software to mark the location of object (e.g. labelImg)

+## Hardware
+* Hardware to run training & prediction
+If you run training locally, I strongly recommend a machine with a GPU.
+I believe that you can run training in Google's cloud but I haven't tried that myself.

+## Skills
+* Python programming skill

 # Steps
 ## Step 1.
 Obtain the machine learning software
 ### 1.1.
 Set up TensorFlow